The Latest Sustainability Tip

 Most of the paper used here has some post-consumer content.
 That means that the paper that you recycle has found a home in the paper that you are using for your next print job.
 Pretty cool, eh?
 Many locations are using the Boise-Cascade paper in the blue/green wrapper, which has 30 percent post-consumer content.
 According to the rep who runs the program that supplies the big combo printer/copier/scanner/faxers, all of these machines can use paper that’s 100 percent post-consumer content, which has the brown wrapper.
 It’s only a few cents more a ream, works just fine (our office uses it virtually exclusively), and it promotes recycling by creating a market for recycled paper.

 Next time you need a case of printer/copy printer, fire up the Office Max site, and enter P1054922-CTN for Boise Aspen 100 Multi-use paper.

 Thanks for helping out!

-Have a suggestion for “Tip of the Week”?
+Have a suggestion for “Sustainability Tip”?
 Send it to email@example.com.

 Do something Green today!